-The proposed greening for the site, including vegetation at podium level, green walls and façade greening contribute to providing the combined benefits of cooling and adding enjoyable aesthetics for inhabitants and visitors to the complex.
+The proposed greening for the site, including green roofs and green facades contribute to providing the combined benefits of cooling and adding enjoyable aesthetics for users and visitors to the complex.
+The inclusion of a large number of trees provide additional urban heat island reduction, biodiversity, food production and social benefits.